etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/procurement-management/transactions.md

 ### How to Reactivate Goods Receipts

 !!! info
     To be able to include this functionality, the Warehouse Extensions Bundle must be installed.
-To do that, follow the instructions from the marketplace: [Warehouse Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=EFDA39668E2E4DF2824FFF0A905E6A95){target="\_blank"}
+To do that, follow the instructions from the marketplace: [Warehouse Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=EFDA39668E2E4DF2824FFF0A905E6A95){target="\_blank"}.
+For more information about the available versions, core compatibility and new features, visit [Warehouse Extensions - Release notes](https://docs.etendo.software/whats-new/release-notes/etendo-classic/bundles/warehouse-extensions/release-notes/).

 From the Goods Receipt window, it is possible to reactivate a previously generated movement just by selecting the corresponding document and clicking the Reactivate button.